-Wells Bring Hope is a non-profit committed to drilling wells to bring safe water to rural villages in Niger, West Africa, the poorest country in the world.
-Our vision: saving lives with safe water.
+Wells Bring Hope is a non-profit committed to drilling wells to bring safe water and sanitation to rural villages in Niger, West Africa, the poorest country in the world.
+Our Mission: Saving lives with safe water.

 Wells Bring Hope is a non-profit committed to drilling wells to bring safe water to rural villages in Niger, West Africa.
 Niger is a place where contaminated water kills innocent victims, most often infants and young children.

 One out of seven children will die before the age of 5

 40% have trachoma, which leads to blindness when untreated

 85% of women cannot read or write

 There is more to this sad story.
 The burden of getting water falls upon women and girls, who walk 4-6 back-breaking miles every day of their lives to find water.
 The result?
 Girls don't go to school--they must help their mothers with this difficult task.
 Women have no time to work to earn money to improve their quality of life.

 When a well is drilled, 250-300 ft. into the ground, lives are transformed instantly.
 They have hope for their future.